-The word Safar also translates into “whistling of the wind” referring it as the windiest time of the year.
+The word Safar also translates into “whistling of the wind” referring to it as the windiest time of the year.
 Mostly Islamic months are named after weather conditions.
-But the calendar is luna so the month shifts with a day gap of 11 each year, meaning seasons not anymore apply to them.
+But the calendar is luna so the month shifts with a day gap of 11 each year, meaning seasons do not anymore apply to them.

 Events in Safar:

 - 01 Safar: The prisoners of the battle of Karbala entered Yazid’s Palace in Syria.

 - 13 Safar: Martyrdom of Sukayna Bint Hussain (RA) also known as Bibi Sakina, youngest daughter of Hussain Ibn Ali (RA).

 - 20 or 21 Safar: Chehlum of Hussain Ibn Ali (RA) also known as Arbaeen (the 40th day after Ashura).
 [As per Shia Muslims].

 - 27 Safar: Prophet Muhammad PBUH migrated from Makkah to Medina.

 - 28 Safar: Prophet Muhammad PBUH fell ill.